JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 19. Clarity
 Another thing I've noticed.
 When I don't really have a clear picture of what the next steps are, it tends to be hard for me to get started.
 In this case, it might be a good idea to right down my general todos.
 Importantly don't stress about actually doing the work just highlevel points of what needs to be done.

-#### 20. Stress
+#### 20. Good Stress
 Last of all, the ultimate factor that causes me to get shit done, stress.
-Maybe it's worth experimenting on inducting more stress earlier for smoother timelines.
+Maybe it's worth experimenting on inducting more healthy stress earlier for smoother timelines.

 # References
 [^1]: [https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/](https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/)